Fukuo Shoten

 About Fukuo Shoten

-Tokyo's wagashi scene rewards the hunt for specialists, Fukuo Shoten is a documented name for Japanese traditional sweets.
+Tokyo's wagashi scene rewards the hunt for specialists, Fukuo Shoten is a notable name for Japanese traditional sweets.
 Its inclusion in Tabelog's 2023 Tokyo 100 for Japanese traditional sweets / Japanese sweets cafe signals outside recognition in a category where craft matters more than scale.
-Treat this as a focused Tokyo sweets stop rather than a broad dining destination: the useful confirmed details are the venue, the city, the Tabelog 100 recognition, the listed price of ¥999, the published weekly hours.
+Treat this as a focused Tokyo sweets stop rather than a broad dining destination: the key details are the venue, the city, the Tabelog 100 recognition, the listed price of ¥999, the published weekly hours.

 Plan around the fact that this is a sweets-focused venue rather than a full restaurant itinerary anchor.
-Specific daily production, payment methods, item availability, service format are not confirmed here, so the safest approach is to check current details directly before visiting and arrive with flexibility.
-For visitors comparing Tokyo sweets options, Fukuo Shoten's main documented strength is its 2023 Tabelog 100 selection in the Tokyo Japanese traditional sweets / Japanese sweets cafe category.
+Daily production, payment methods, item availability, service format may require a direct check before visiting, so arrive with flexibility.
+For visitors comparing Tokyo sweets options, Fukuo Shoten's main strength is its 2023 Tabelog 100 selection in the Tokyo Japanese traditional sweets / Japanese sweets cafe category.

 Pricing is listed at ¥999, which makes Fukuo Shoten an accessible stop within Tokyo's broader sweets scene.
 That value proposition matters because recognized venues can vary widely in cost and format.
 Takayama Coffee can work as a comparison point if you are building a relaxed food day, while Nemurian represents another allowed point of comparison within a small, focused dining landscape.